sg-iitg/Quick-Connect-WebApp/README.md

 * Participants List
 * Sharable Invite Message
 * Dedicated Leave meeting option
-* Visually appealing and easy to use UI

 ### Specialities
 * Only people having access to the roomId can view the chat and join meetings